endeav007/React-Fantasy-Quiz/README.md

 - [ ] Develop the interactive portions
   - [x] Create an object array to hold the questions
   - [x] Make buttons control the index
-  - [ ]  Add an array to hold remember the chosen values
+  - [X] Add an array to hold remember the chosen values
+  - [ ] Adjust code to pull personality ID from file instead of being static choices
+  - [ ] Add funcinality to calculate the player's results
 - [ ]  Develop the story and personality aspects
-- [ ]  Create a starting screen
+- [ ]  Create an starting screen
-- [ ]  Create and ending screen
+- [ ]  Create an ending/result screen

+## Future Goals
+Create a program to auto sort questions into the correct file structure, so I can reuse this program for other quizzes.